slatex/stexls/README.md

 errors related to only this file.
 Use this in case you want to know why something doesn't work.

+To view the current progress, you can also specify the `--progress-indicator` argument.
+This will display three loading bars.
+First for parsing, second for compiling and the third is for linking.

 # Usage

 This is a preview build and only has a small portion of commands available: